gramener/gramex-guide/filehandler/README.md

 {% end %}
 ```

-The defualt, any file that ends with `.tmpl.html` or `.template.html` is rendered as a template.
+The default, any file that ends with `.tmpl.html` or `.template.html` is rendered as a template.
 You can specify amy file patterns using `template: patterns`.
 For example:

 ```yaml